sunnysingh/drawshare/README.md

 ## Frontend

+Located in the `web` directory.
 Major parts of the file structure:

 ```
 .